 When the Major confiscated the Evening Standard that began the end of my career.
 It was 8am in the Cyprus office where we all worked.
-Saturday.
-I had sent the paper down the line of my colleagues, who read it in hushed horror, for few listened to the radio before we began work at 7am.
-I’d just arrived back in time for work via the Austrian Airlines flight to Larnaca, and so carried that rare thing: a current British newspaper.
+Breakfast time.
+Saturday 23rd September.
+I had sent the paper down the line of my colleagues, who read it in hushed horror, for few listened to the radio before we began work.
+I’d just arrived back in time for work via the Austrian Airlines night flight to Larnaca, and so carried that rare thing: a current British newspaper.
 In Cyprus in 1989, long before satellite tv or internet existed, the British tv news arrived on video once a week.

 The Major walked in, saw the Evening Standard and confiscated it, leaving the words ‘bad for morale’ fading in the gloom.
 I wondered who he thought he was but, then, he was a Major.

 When you live abroad you carry in your mind a stylised vision of the place you’re from.
 For some it’s a bitter vision; for others romanticised.
 Mine, reinforced by being abroad in part to protect that vision, was the latter.
 After all, as the expression has it:

 “People sleep peaceably in their beds at night only because rough men stand ready to do violence on their behalf.”
 (1)

 Friday – just the day before – had perturbed the vision I carried, of a quiet old and old-fashioned seaside town.
 Of proud coal-miners and the coal smoke that drifted over the town.
 Of proud military bands whose music drifted over the town: ‘A Lincolnshire Poacher’ and military marches.
 Of family and friends.

 Friday – just yesterday – had been the last day of a week’s holiday home from Cyprus.
 Just after breakfast came the popping boom sound that suddenly unsettled: too loud for a car crash; unlikely to be a gas explosion.